These highlights do not include all the information needed to use COPAXONE® safely and effectively. See full prescribing information for COPAXONE.

 swelling, rash, hives, or itching

 Chest Pain.
-You can have chest pain as part of a post-injection reaction or by itself.
+You can have chest pain as part of an immediate post-injection reaction or by itself.
 This type of chest pain usually lasts a few minutes and can begin around 1 month after you start using COPAXONE.
 Call your doctor right away if you have chest pain while using COPAXONE.

 Damage to your skin.
 Damage to the fatty tissue just under your skin's surface (lipoatrophy) and, rarely, death of your skin tissue (necrosis) can happen when you use COPAXONE.
 Damage to the fatty tissue under your skin can cause a "dent" at the injection site that may not go away.
 You can reduce your chance of developing these problems by: